nethopeorg/ddp/_workflow/initial.md

 During each stage, NetHope Crisis Informatics may create one or more maps or informational products that can support and inform decision making throughout the organization and network.
 These products include:

 #### Situation Reports (SitReps)
-A narrative document that is emailed to the NetHope team, NetHope NGO members and tech partners, and/or donorsf the e-newsletter include:
+A narrative document that is emailed to the NetHope team, NetHope NGO members and tech partners, and/or donors, usually in an e-newsletter format.
+A SitRep would normally include the following sections:

 **Summary of the Situation**: A brief overview of the size and scope of the disaster.